Catel/Catel.Docs/src/vnext/reference/Catel.Serialization.Json/Catel/Runtime/Serialization/Json/ICustomJsonSerializable.md

 ### Deserialize(JsonReader jsonReader)

-Serializes the object from the specified json reader.Note that the object is always constructed by the serialization engine, the object itself must read the values from the jsonReader.
+Serializes the object from the specified json reader.
+Note that the object is always constructed by the serialization engine, the object itself must read the values from the jsonReader.

 #### Parameters